Olex2/help/gui/EN/home/settings.md

 |`individualise`| If you wish to set the radius of a single occurrence of a bond, you must select the bond and type this command first.|

 ## Style
-An overall style setting for all atoms.
+Choose an overall style setting for all atoms from the dropdown menu.

 ## Bond Colour
 Choose the colour of the bonds here.
 The default is *elements* -- which means that half the bond will be the colour of one atom and the other half the colour of the other atom.
+Other options may be chosen from the dropdown menu.

 # Background
 A choice of different backgrounds is available for Olex2.
 Depending on the context, sometimes a dark background works better than a light one, and sometimes a graduated background is best.
 It is easy to switch between them.